 In Sam & Max Hit the Road, if you use the wishing well at Bumpusland, Sam says "I wish this game was over."
 You get a "The End" message and the screen fades to black, then Sam says "Hold it!
 Get back here!" and the game continues.

 In Omikron: The Nomad Soul, as the name would imply, dying at certain points (not a difficult feat) results in the player's soul merely transferring to a hapless passerby.
 In fact, your first character cannot survive the game; offending the Big Bad early in the plot has him labeled as a wanted criminal, and he is unceremoniously shot dead attempting to reach the next zone.

-In Kings Quest VI in the Minotaur's lair, there are many rooms with deadly trap doors, and one with a not-so-deadly trap door.
+In King's Quest VI: Heir Today, Gone Tomorrow in the Minotaur's lair, there are many rooms with deadly trap doors, and one with a not-so-deadly trap door.
 If you, like many, restored every time you started to fall, it took a long time to realize you had to fall into one of them.